 These certificates are used by developers to secure their products by digitally signing them.
 Learn more about code signing.

 The primary idea behind extended validation SSL certificates is to provide a high level of trust and security than most regular SSL certificates.
 Because enterprise websites generally deal with highly protected client data, this makes them an excellent choice for protecting them.
 The following are some major advantages of using EV SSL certificates:

-- Assurance at a Higher Level: EV SSL Certificates offer a high confidence level than Domain Validation (DV) SSL Certificates.
+EV SSL Certificates offer a high confidence level than Domain Validation (DV) SSL Certificates.
 Before a certificate is issued, EV verification requires the CA to confirm the organization’s legal identity, physical presence, and operational existence.
 Whereas DV Certificates have no identifying information in the organization name field, the end-user cannot trust the certificate to validate who is on the other end, even though they technically allow encrypted transaction.
 The process of EV certificate verification includes: